richmahn/en_tn/job/38/intro.md

 #### Structure and formatting ####

-The ULB sets the lines of this chapter farher to the right on the page than the rest of the text because it is a poem.
+The ULB sets the lines of this chapter farther to the right on the page than the rest of the text because it is a poem.
 Yahweh finally speaks in this chapter.

 #### Special concepts in this chapter ####